MichaelTrestman/kubes4noobs/tut.md

-## The Kubernetes philosophy: A conceptual introduction
+## The Kubernetes philosophy: a conceptual introduction